JMU-CDC/Linux-Information/AndysRandomLinux.md

 * `ps faux`: Another process tree view.
 * `apt-get` calls typically require root permissions:
   * `apt-get update`: Update the `apt` package lists to their latest versions.
-  * `apt-get upgrade`: Upgrade your packages to the latest version, but not change what packages are installed.
+  * `apt-get upgrade`: Upgrade your packages to the latest version, but do not change what packages are installed.
   * `apt-get dist-upgrade`: Upgrade your packages to the latest version, including installing or removing packages as needed to complete the upgrade.
 * `ls -ltu`: List files by the last time they were accessed (most recent first).